Evans-mutuku/Evans-mutuku/README.md

 <br>

 Thanks for increasing my visitors count :p  <br>
-You have finally discovered my Github profile. 👋
+I just wanted to let you know that you have finally found my Github profile. 👋
 <br>

 I write about Technology, snippets, and resources at my **[blog](https://melbite.com/)**.